AusDTO/gov-au-alpha/_includes/content/starting-a-business/grants-and-funding/2015-01-01-indigenous.2.md

-We ask this because you may be eligible for certain grants, support or other assistance.
+As an indigenous person, you may be eligible for certain grants and support programs.